-Commented in the Long Tail of Fashion, at the end of the 20th century, the whole system progressively evolved and new players appeared on the map, like eBay, Google, iTunes, Spotify, Netflix, Amazon…Nowadays, a few new business models (e.g. subscription-based model, rent economy) are focus on delivering great experiences or services.
+Commented in the Long Tail of Fashion, at the end of the 20th century, the whole system progressively evolved and new players appeared on the map, like eBay, Google, iTunes, Spotify, Netflix, Amazon…Nowadays, a few new business models (e.g. subscription-based model, renting) are focus on delivering great experiences or services.

-Retail is evolving from selling products to experience.
+Retail is evolving from selling products to experiences.
 Nordstrom new retail store format understands this new role with services that improve customer experience beyond selling clothes like onsite alterations, personal stylists & Trunk Club, gift wrapping or Black Tux tuxedo rentals.

 SUBSCRIPTION BOXES BENEFITS